 Breakfast cereals

-Not all calcium consumed is absorbed by the body.
-Several factors influence absorption:
+Not all of the calcium you eat is absorbed by the body.
+Several factors affect absorption:

 Vitamin D levels: Vitamin D is essential for calcium absorption.

-Dietary components: Excess salt, caffeine, and carbonated drinks can reduce calcium absorption.
+Dietary factors: Excess salt, caffeine and carbonated drinks can reduce calcium absorption.

 Hormonal balance: Parathyroid hormone and estrogen affect calcium metabolism.

-Low calcium levels can lead to serious health problems over time.
+A lack of calcium in the body can cause serious health problems over time.
 Symptoms of calcium deficiency include:

 Weak or brittle bones (osteoporosis)